altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Martha unwound from that spinning wheel that traded their spots.~ *Rossin stretched his, her, neck.*
 "R::Okay...
-I’m Rossin, nice to meet you: So here is what’s going to happen..."
+I'm Rossin, nice to meet you: So here is what's going to happen..."
 *Rossin reached out his hand.*
-"R::First you’re going to give me that gun."
+"R::First you're going to give me that gun."
 ~Kent raised an eyebrow.~
 "K::Why should I?"
-~Rossin, in Martha's body only stood still as a statue.~ "R::Because we don’t have much time.
+~Rossin, in Martha's body only stood still as a statue.~ "R::Because we don't have much time.
 Martha needs a reasonable explanation for that gunshot.
 If anyone sees you here...
-You’re literally worse than dead."
+You're literally worse than dead."
 *Rossin stepped forward.*
 ~Kent leveled the gun at him, her, with his finger still off the trigger.~ "R::Any time now: Felix, the one with us, is going to come through that elevator...
 With people in tow...
-And you really don’t want to piss them off by...
+And you really don't want to piss them off by...
 Existing.
 Your best bet is to hide in an empty room and stay quiet until we all leave.
 Which may be a while thanks to all the dead bodies in the next room over."